-The new report from the American Heart Association observed heart failure patients">heart failure patients who had cells from umbilical cords injected into their veins and they found that this increased the patients' heart function and are hopeful the treatment can save lives of people with fatal heart failure diagnoses.
+The new report from the American Heart Association observed heart failure patients who had cells from umbilical cords injected into their veins and they found that this increased the patients' heart function and are hopeful the treatment can save lives of people with fatal heart failure diagnoses.

 The experimental treatment proved safe, as no adverse side effects appeared as a result of the injections.